2012 Summer Paralympics: Handover ceremony

 The formal handover occurred during the closing ceremony of the 2008 Summer Paralympics in Beijing, when Mayor of London Boris Johnson received the Paralympic Flag from Mayor of Beijing Guo Jinlong.
-This was followed by a cultural presentation by Britain, which was similar to its presentation during the Olympics' closing ceremony.
+This was followed by a cultural presentation by Britain, which was a which was a sequel to the presentation during the Antwerp Ceremony during the Olympics closing ceremonies.
 It featured urban dance group ZooNation, the Royal Ballet, and Candoco, a physically integrated dance group, all dressed as London commuters and waiting for a bus by a zebra crossing.
 A double-decker bus drove around the stadium, guided by Ade Adepitan, to music composed by Philip Sheppard.
 The top of the bus was open and folded down to show a privet hedge featuring London landmarks such as Tower Bridge, The Gherkin and the London Eye.
-Cherisse Osei, drummer for Mika, and Sam Hegedus then performed, before the top of the bus folded up into its original form, sporting multi-coloured Paralympic livery.
+Cherisse Osei, drummer for Mika, and Sam Hegedus then performed, before the top of the bus folded up into its original form,sporting multi-coloured Paralympic livery.
 Both the Paralympic and Olympic flags were formally raised outside of London's City Hall on 26 September 2008.
 British Paralympians Helene Raynsford and Chris Holmes raised the Paralympic flag.